adplb/Discord-Rich-Presence-For-Cinema4D/README.md

 To install place the pypresence folder inside this libs folder -> "AppData\Roaming\Maxon\Maxon Cinema 4D 2024_XXXXXXXX\python311\libs"

 And the .pyp file inside your plugins folder for example like this -> "C:\Program Files\Maxon Cinema 4D 2024\plugins\RichPresence"

+Original project by JuicySoup.
+I simply cleaned up some errors and removed the version check to ensure it will run if possible without being picky about the specific C4D version.
+If it runs, it runs.